scorelab/Bassa/README.md

 #### If you’re an admin
 - Only an admin account can access the “Admin” tab in Bassa
-- In the admin tab, you have three available processes- <br>
+- In the admin tab, you have four available processes- <br>
      **a) Start/Kill downloads-** You can start the downloads queued at the time of your liking <br>
      **b) Sign up Requests-** As an admin, you need to approve the accounts of all the new users before they can start using Bassa <br>
-     **c) Usage of top heaviest users-** You get access to a graph that shows the usage percentage of the heaviest users
+     **c) Usage of top heaviest users-** You get access to a graph that shows the usage percentage of the heaviest users <br>
+     **d) Visit minio-** As an admin, you can visit minio and monitor the downloaded files

 #### Common Functionalities
 - Once logged in, navigate to the dashboard section.
 You can add a link to a file or a magnet link in the text field labeled “Add download*”.
 You can then see the link added under the “Ongoing downloads tab” <br>